History of public transport ticketing in New South Wales: Criticism

-Magnetic-stripe tickets
+Magnetic tickets

+AFC

-An automated fare collection system was officially launched by Sydney Ferries services provided by the State Transit Authority on Monday 10 July 1989, following trial use by Manly Hydrofoil passengers on Friday 7 July.
-This replaced a system of paper tickets, token (coin) operated turnstiles and flash periodical passes (including the existing TravelPass range).
+The Automated Fare Collection (AFC) system was officially launched on Sydney Ferries services on Monday 10 July 1989, following trial use by Manly Hydrofoil passengers on Friday 7 July.
 State Transit installed ticket vending machines and ticket barriers at Circular Quay and Manly, the main wharves in its network.
 The operation of the ferries ticketing system was the focus of a corruption inquiry in 1999.

+STATS
-On 31 August 1992, State Transit introduced automated fare collection to its Sydney and Newcastle bus networks as the State Transit automated ticketing system, or STATS.
-The change was heralded by the installation of a Datafare 2000 drivers' console and two AES Prodata green ticket machines (later known as validators) in each of State Transit's 1,600 buses.

-CityRail's adoption of automated ticketing was more fraught, occurring late and over budget.
+The State Transit Automated Ticketing System (STATS) was officially launched on Sydney and Newcastle bus services on 31 August 1992.
+The change was heralded by the installation of a Datafare 2000 drivers' console and two AES Prodata green ticket validators in each of State Transit's 1,600 buses.
+CityRail's adoption of the system was more fraught, occurring late and over budget.
 Officials blamed the size of the rail system.
-While the State Transit equipped two stops—Circular Quay and Manly—with ticket vending machines, CityRail was required to outfit almost 300 stations with them.
+While State Transit equipped two stops—Circular Quay and Manly—with ticket vending machines, CityRail was required to outfit almost 300 stations with them.
 The government was forced to allay fears that automated ticketing would mean that more stations would have staffing withdrawn once vending machines were in place.

-Automatic ticketing, including vending machines and ticket barriers, was introduced to the CityRail network over 12 months between July 1992 and July 1993, at a cost of some $90 million.
+The system, including vending machines and ticket barriers, was introduced to the CityRail network over 12 months between July 1992 and July 1993, at a cost of some $90 million.

-First generation products

-With State Transit's bus and ferry network now sharing a ticketing technology with the State Rail Authority (after the initial ferry implementation had its ticket data format revised to the new common standard), a range of multi-modal magnetic-stripe tickets could be introduced.
-These included previously introduced but non-magnetic stripe TravelPass, DayTripper and the Pensioner Excursion Ticket.
-State Rail also offered combined tickets with private operators, notably BusPlus with private bus operators in Western Sydney and the Central Coast, TramLink with the Sydney Light Rail operator, and Blue Mountains ExplorerLink with the operator of a tourist bus loop in Katoomba.
+The initial ferry implementation (AFC) had its ticket data format revised to the new common standard (STATS).
+This resulted in State Transit's bus and ferry networks sharing a common ticketing system with the State Rail Authority, with a range of multi-modal magnetic tickets to be introduced.
+The State Rail Authority also offered combined tickets with private operators, notably BusPlus with private bus operators in Western Sydney and the Central Coast, TramLink with the Sydney Light Rail operator, and Blue Mountains ExplorerLink with the operator of a tourist bus loop in Katoomba.

-Among the government public transport operators: